Amphion floridensis: Description

+Geographic range

+Found in the Eastern United States from Maine to Florida and as far west as Colorado..
+The Canadian range extends from the southeast corner of Manitoba to Nova Scotia.

+Habitat

+Found in deciduous and mixed woodlands, cultivated orchards, along streams, and in suburbs with sufficient tree cover.

 Biology

 Adults are on wing from April to July in one generation in the north and in two generations in the south.
 The adults feed on the nectar of various flowers, including Syringa vulgaris, Geranium robertianum, Kolkwitzia amabilis, Philadelphus coronarius, and Phlox species.

 The larvae feed on Vitis, Ampelopsis, and Capsicum species.

 Taxonomy

 It was first described as Sphinx nessus by Pieter Cramer in 1777.
 This name was invalid, because Dru Drury had already used it for another species (Theretra nessus) in 1773.
 A replacement name was published in Benjamin Preston Clark in 1920.